Kenya Starts DNA Testing For School Fire Victims - UrduPoint

 Nineteen bodies were found in the charred ruins of the building, while another two died in hospital.

-But 17 were still unaccounted for, government spokesman Isaac Mwaura said Saturday.
+All the boys from the dormitory had now been accounted for, government spokesman Isaac Mwaura said.

-Police said the victims in the dormitory, aged nine to 13, were burnt beyond recognition.
+Officials said the victims in the dorm, aged nine to 13, were burnt beyond recognition and had yet to be identified by their parents.

-On Monday, local media showed images of parents waiting outside Naromoru hospital, a medical facility an hour's drive from the school.

-"The forensic exercise of identifying the bodies will start on Monday because that's the only way they can be identified," Nyeri County Commissioner Pius Murigu told AFP on Sunday.

-"This incident compels us to ensure accountability in all schools across the country and to take every action we can to safeguard the lives of our school-going children," he said on Friday.
+"This incident compels us to ensure accountability in all schools across the country and to take every action we can to safeguard the lives of our school-going children," Ruto said Friday, ordering a full investigation.

 The Kenya Red Cross has been offering psychological counselling to traumatised children and relatives, setting up white tents in fields outside the school gates.

-Thursday's inferno has highlighted the issue of safety at schools in Kenya, after numerous similar incidents over the years, many of them deadly.

-A spate of school blazes occurred in 2016, with authorities saying that in a three-month period there were 117 arson incidents at education establishments across the country.
+The government urged headteachers to be "vigilant" after Thursday's inferno, which follows numerous deadly incidents in recent years.

+There were 117 arson attacks at schools in a three-month period in 2016 alone, according to official figures.

-On Saturday night, another fire broke out at Isiolo Girls High School, also in central Kenya, with pictures on social media showing several buildings in flames.
+On Saturday, another fire broke out at Isiolo Girls High School, also in central Kenya.
+The government statement said three girls were injured, but are "currently stable after receiving medical attention".

-Isiolo County communications director Hussein Salesa told AFP there were several injuries, but police said there were none.

 Then on Sunday, a fire destroyed a dormitory at Njia Boys High School in the central county of Meru as students were having supper, a police statement said.
 No casualties were reported.

-Director of Public Prosecutions Renson Ingonga has instructed police to investigate whether the Endarasha fire was caused by negligence or recklessness, saying it "evokes bad memories of other similar school fire incidents".
+Police are investigating whether Thursday's fire in Endarasha was caused by negligence or recklessness.

-The cause of the fire remains unclear, but local media reported that police were investigating whether it was started by an electrical fault in a light bulb.
+Local media reported that an electrical fault in a light bulb was among the possible causes under investigation.

 "This incident raises serious concerns about children's rights to safety in educational institutions," the NGO Vocal Africa said in a statement on X.